slopezpereyra/slopezpereyra.github.io/aboutme.md

 devoted my teenage years.
 It was only at eighteen years of age that, upon discovering the work of Bertrand Russell, and subsequently that of Frege, I became interested in mathematics and formal logics.
-These interests, combined with my taste for the philosophy of mind, evolved into a passion for computer science and, particularly, its application to neuroscience.
+These interests, combined with my taste for the philosophy of mind, are what evolved into a passion for computer science and, particularly, its application to neuroscience.

 I also write (very questionable) poetry, though without an interest in publishing.
 Despite what became my professional destiny, I like to think I am a